webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Rules/Skills.md

 If you gain a special ability through your type, your focus, or some other aspect of your character, you can choose it in place of a skill and become trained or specialized in that ability.
 For example, if you have a mind blast, when it’s time to choose a skill to be trained in, you can select your mind blast as your skill.
 That would ease the attack every time you used it.
 Each ability you have counts as a separate skill for this purpose.
 You can’t select “all mind powers” or “all spells” as one skill and become trained or specialized in such a broad category.

+>[!tip] In most campaigns
-In most campaigns, fluency in a language is considered a skill.
+>fluency in a language is considered a skill.
 So if you want to speak French, that’s the same as being trained in biology or swimming.